JR1811/NeMuelch-Block-Variations/README.md

 ## Overview

-This mod adds multiple visual variations for a set of custom block types.
+This mod adds multiple visual variations for a set of custom blocks.

-All variations share the same properties and behavior — only the textures differ.
+- 8+ base block types
 - 90+ block variations
-- 8+ base block types
 - Textures transferred by vanilla materials (stone, logs, glass, wool, etc.)
 - Textures are automatically mapped by Resourcepacks